French battleship Vergniaud: Postwar career

 In early 1919, Vergniaud was among the ships stationed off Sevastopol as an Allied deterrent to Soviet forces who were encroaching on the city during the Russian Civil War.
 Despite Allied support, the city's White Russian forces were in a seemingly hopeless position, and in April 1919 the French naval high command ordered the ships to evacuate.
 Rejecting this, the commander of the Second Squadron, Vice-Admiral (vice-amiral) Jean-Françoise-Charles Amet, attempted to have his forces intervene in the fighting, only to have a mutiny erupt on several of his ships.
 War-weary sailors demanded to return home and the ensuing standoff culminated in a mass shooting of sailor demonstrators.
 Fifteen people were wounded, but only one died, a sailor from Vergniaud.
 The battleship's crew had thus far remained neutral in the conflict but quickly joined the ranks of the most radical mutineers, unfurling red banners in support of the Bolshevik forces.
 The four-day stalemate ended in a victory for the sailors: the ships withdrew from the Black Sea and Vergniaud returned to France.
 The ship departed on 29 April, towing the merchant ship to Constantinople.

 A surviving pair of 240mm/50 Modèle 1902 guns from the Vergniaud that were mounted on the Île de Gorée in Senegal.

 Vergniaud was based in Beirut from May to August 1919 to monitor Turkish activities off the coasts of Palestine, Lebanon and Syria.
 She arrived in Toulon on 6 September and was placed in special reserve on 1 October.
 This ship was later found to be in poor shape, decommissioned in June 1921 and condemned on 27 October.
 She was disarmed in 1922.
 Nine of her 240mm guns were installed as coastal defence batteries around the port city of Dakar, Senegal.
 Two of the guns and their barbettes were sited on the Île de Gorée; due to their prominence they have become known as the "Les canons de Navaronne" after the eponymous 1961 film The Guns of Navarone.
 In 1940, the port batteries forced an Allied fleet to withdraw from the Vichy French port during the Battle of Dakar.

 Vergniaud became a target ship and was used to evaluate the effects of poison gases and bombs until 1926.
 She was listed for disposal on 5 May 1927 and was sold for breaking up on 27 November 1928 for the price of 5,623,123 francs.
-A monument to the French mutineers of 1919 was erected by the Soviets in Sevastopol, at Morskaïa Square where Vergniauds sailor was killed.
+A monument to the French mutineers of 1919 was erected by the Soviets in Sevastopol, at Morskaïa Square where Vergniaud's sailor was killed.